One Simple Solution

 How to customise WordPress archive pages

-The Category Editor plugin in the quickest and easiest way to customise the description of WordPress category and tag pages.
-It adds a short-code enbled WYSIWYG editor to the description area and also adds an additional content area below the listings.
+The Category Editor plugin in the quickest and easiest way to customise the description of WordPress and Woocommerce category and tag pages.
+It adds a short-code enabled WYSIWYG editor to the description area and also adds an additional content area below the listings.

-It also allows for archive images and suing shortcodes to build graphical navigation menues of archives.
+It also allows for archive images and using shortcodes to build graphical navigation menus of archives.

-How do you customise the category or tag pages in WordPress and WooCommerce?
-It’s a question often asked.
+How do you customise WordPress category or tag pages?
+We all want a super cool category and tag page for our blog or web site.
 The standard archive pages can be pretty boring, not great for user experience and have poor SEO.
-But it’s not difficult to add the ability to fill up your archive pages with bright, colourful and interesting information that will boost your SEO and user experience.
+It’s not difficult to enhance your WordPress category pages with a customized style of bright, colourful and interesting information that will boost your SEO and user experience.

 By default this plugin supports: